 Barcelona is constantly in the news talking about its tourism problem.
 Signs saying ‘tourists go home’ are dotted near Park Güell and on the metro.
 It’s blatantly obvious that some of the locals don’t appear to think that tourism is good for the city.
 And with many being pushed out of their homes because they can’t afford the rent, I totally get it.

 Having spent a night working in an Irish Bar in the busy tourist area, I have seen first-hand how drunk tourists don’t treat the city or its residents with respect and it makes me ashamed to be a Brit when I see groups of British stag parties roaming the streets hammered.
-I’m not singling out Brits but maybe because I am one, they seem to stand out more to me.

 An official sign on the tourist mecca of La Rambla saying “Your holidays, our everydays,” reminds tourists that this may be their holiday but this city is also the resident’s home.